ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

-* `Exit` terminates your program with a success status, which is 0 in Unices (where success is 0 and any other value is an error, that is, errors are handled as special values, like mentionned in the first section)
+* `Exit` terminates your program with a success status, which is 0 in Unices (where success is 0 and any other value is an error, that is, errors are handled as special values, like mentioned in the first section)
 * `Not_found` should be raised when searching failed because there isn't anything satisfactory to be found
 * `Invalid_argument` should be raised when a parameter can't be accepted